 Makeup sales statistics portray a sharp drop in 2020.
 For example, lip makeup sales fell by a dramatic 50%.
 Shoppers had fewer reasons to purchase such products, with stay-at-home orders and focusing on skincare rather than makeup.

 In 2020, 60% of makeup users said they were wearing less makeup than before the pandemic.
-As the situation gradually improved, the makeup market recovered in 2021.
-Now, 61% of consumers say they would return to their pre-pandemic makeup-wearing habits once the crisis is over.
+As the situation gradually improved, with Covid-19 affecting the beauty industry less in 2021, the market recovered somewhat.
+Interestingly enough, only 61% of consumers say they would return to their pre-pandemic makeup-wearing habits once the crisis is over.

 Beauty Advertising Statistics